Guide To Managing WordPress With Softaculous

 Please click the links below to jump to a section.

-- Other Functionalities Available in WordPress Manager ⤵
+- Other functionalities available in the WordPress Manager ⤵

 There are two ways to access the WordPress Manager in Softaculous.